The equivalence between rational G-sheaves and rational G-Mackey functors for profinite G: Consequences

 As mentioned, Construction \ref{con:mackey_construct} does not require the input $G$-sheaf to be a Weyl-$G$-sheaf.
 Hence, given a sheaf $F$, $\sheaffunctor \circ \mackeyfunctor (F)$ is a Weyl-$G$-sheaf.
 We can construct this operation explicitly.

 \begin{proposition} If $F$ is a $G$-sheaf then the underlying set of $\sheaffunctor \circ \mackeyfunctor (F)$ is

-Furthermore, the map $F \lra \sheaffunctor \circ \mackeyfunctor (F)$ is induced from the stalkwise inclusions of fixed points. \end{proposition} \begin{proof} The stalks are given by
+Furthermore, the map $F \to \sheaffunctor \circ \mackeyfunctor (F)$ is induced from the stalkwise inclusions of fixed points. \end{proposition} \begin{proof} The stalks are given by

 \end{proof} One can prove directly that the stalks $F_K^K$ form a Weyl-$G$-sheaf, as Proposition \ref{prop:Weylequi} implies that a $K$-fixed germ can be represented by a section that is $N K$-equivariant for some open normal subgroup $N$.
-One can also prove that a map of from a Weyl-$G$-sheaf $E$ to $F$ will factor through the composite $\sheaffunctor \circ \mackeyfunctor (F)$.
+One can also prove that a map from a Weyl-$G$-sheaf $E$ to $F$ will factor through the composite $\sheaffunctor \circ \mackeyfunctor (F)$.
+See \cite[Section 10]{BSsheaves} for further such results.